RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### State and Action Representation

 The state that is given WordleBot is the concatenation of the known information (alphabet state) and guess number (guess state).
-(1) Alphabet State: (size 286 = 26 \times 11)
+#### 1. Alphabet State (size 286 = 26 × 11)
-- Each of the 26 letters in the English alphabet is represented with 11 features
+- Each of the 26 letters in the English alphabet is represented with 11 features:
-- The 11 features decompose as:
+  - 5 for positions where the letter is known to occur
-  - 5 to indicate if we know a letter occurs at the corresponding position
+  - 5 for positions where the letter is known to not occur
-  - 5 to indicate if we know a letter does not occur at the corresponding location
+  - 1 for the minimum number of known occurrences of the letter
-  - 1 to indicate the minimum number of occurrences of that letter (2) Guess State: (size 6)
+#### 2. Guess State (size 6)
-- A one-hot vector representing the current guess number (1 through 6).
-This tells us how far along in the game we are.
+- A one-hot vector representing the current guess number (1 through 6), which tells WordleBot how far along in the game it is.

-Note that many people would naively set 15 features per letter in the alphabet state, corresponding to 5 positions times 3 colors (green, yellow, grey).
+Note that many people would encode 15 features per letter (5 positions x 3 colors: green, yellow, grey).
 However, this state representation has significant crossover information that I would rather have compressed.
 A couple examples are:
-- The information from a grey letter is the same regardless of location.
+- Grey implies "letter nowhere", regardless of the location it's observed.
-- Both grey and yellow tell us a letter doesn't occur at a certain location.
+- Both yellow and grey at a location imply "letter not here"
-- Green tells us not only that a letter occurs at a certain location, but also that all other letters don't occur at that location.
+- Green implies both "letter here" and "all other letters not here" This 11-feature representation compresses the state size while keeping all the same information.

-My choice of alphabet state representation is made to maximize compresseion (the feature size) while retaining all the same information.
+---

-Each action corresponds to a guessing a 5-letter word.
+#### 3. Action (size 130 = 26 × 5)
-(3) Action: (size 130 = 26 \times 5)
+- Each action corresponds to a guessing a 5-letter word.
-- The concatentation of five one-hot vectors, one for each letter position (26 possible letters × 5 positions).
+- The concatentation of five one-hot vectors, one for each position (26 possible letters × 5 positions).

 ### Inductive Bias